pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 ![](images/bag.jpeg)

-Draw the side panels, select it, then run the extension (Extensions - Visualise Path - Unroll and Flatten)
+First Draw the side panels, select it, then run the extension (Extensions - Visualise Path - Unroll Path to Straight Path)

 This produces a line slightly above the original path's bounding box that is the total length of the path, with nodes placed the same distances along as on the original path, which you can use for adding alignment marks, notches, text labels etc.